-Welcome to Metal Redux.
-My first Noob Heavy contribution in a series featuring some classic Metal gems from the 90s that need to be unearthed and rediscovered.
+Welcome to Metal Redux; a series featuring some classic Metal gems from the 80s & 90s that need to be unearthed and rediscovered.

 Who Am I?
 My name is Steven O’Brien, I’m from Melbourne, Australia and I’ve been a metalhead since the late 80s.
-I also do the music for the Death Metal band Aeons Abyss – you can download our music for free from Bandcamp, and follow us on Instagram.
+I also do the music for the Death Metal band Aeons Abyss – you can find links to our music (including Bandcamp) and social media accounts here https://linktr.ee/aeonsabyss

 I’m a big supporter of Noob Heavy and wanted to contribute to his killer website, which is an amazing resource for the underground metal scene.